AnderssonAstro/MKT-J174641.0-321404-Paper-Figures/README.md

  **Notebooks**

  - _Paper Figures.ipynb_ is the primary notebook for the paper, used for Figures 1-4, 7 and 9.
 This covers the radio data, MeerLICHT data, public ASAS-SN optical data and SALT spectra.
-- _TIC 111898820-Mstar.ipynb_ reproduces the TESS figures for Tess Input Candidate 111898820 (the flare star), i.e. Figures 5 and 6.
+- _TIC 111898820-Mstar.ipynb_ (primarily made by Nora Eisner) reproduces the TESS figures for Tess Input Candidate 111898820 (the flare star), i.e. Figures 5 and 6.
  - _GuedelPlot(LD).ipynb_ reproduces Figure 8. **NB: this is a copy of** https://github.com/AstroLaura/GuedelPlot with permission and discussion with LD, plus the data to put the X-ray and radio data of MKT J174641.0-321404 on the plot.
 Please cite the above, separate GitHub repo when using this plot.